via Homebrew

-Terminal CSV file viewer with vim-like navigation, filtering, searching, and column manipulation capabilities
+Terminal CSV file viewer with spreadsheet-like navigation and filtering capabilities

-csvlens is a terminal-based CSV file viewer that provides spreadsheet-like functionality in a command-line interface.
-It accepts CSV files as arguments or reads from stdin, making it suitable for examining CSV data produced by other command-line tools.
+csvlens is a terminal-based CSV file viewer that provides spreadsheet-like navigation for CSV data.
+It accepts CSV files as arguments or reads from stdin, making it suitable for piping data from other commands.
+The tool displays CSV data in a structured table format with vim-like navigation keybindings (hjkl) and supports standard paging controls.

 # via Homebrew